 This Product is designed for use with pets where training is desired.
 The specific temperament of your pet may not work with this Product.
+We recommend that you not use this Product if your pet is less than 8 pounds or if your pet is aggressive.
 If you are unsure whether this is appropriate for your pet, please consult your veterinarian or certified trainer.

 Proper use includes reviewing the entire Guide provided with your Product and any specific Caution statements.